edith-labs/edith-labs.github.io/content/blog/fireside-with-cem-koc-of-apple/index.md

 - Surround yourself with friends who are high achieving, who are willing to go the extra mile, and lift you up alongside them
 - Differentiate yourself from the competition by finding a topic you're passionate about, and applying to jobs based on that passion
 - Pursue personal projects to develop that interest so you can demonstrate your passion when asked to show it
-- Don't get hung up on compensation - early on, it's the experience that matters
+- Don't get hung up on compensation - it's the experience that matters early on

 **Experience at Apple**

 Before wrapping up, Cem went over his experience working in machine learning at Apple.
 Initially, the secretive environment of the company was a culture shock, but eventually developed into a topic of pride.
 One thing that separates Apple's approach to machine learning from Amazon or Google is their emphasis on protecting user data.
 Because of this mission, machine learning engineers at Apple have to be very creative in their approach to building models and products in a way that doesn't infringe on their users' privacy.

-A distinct tone of pride can be felt in Cem's voice as he identifies the feeling of satisfaction he feels when he is able to go over his work, knowing that it was uniquely hard to accomplish because Apple is committed to taking the high road and honor the trust their users provide them.
+Cem believes it's important to work somewhere that you can believe in the mission.
+There's a certain sense of satisfaction you feel when reviewing your work when you know you're creating something of value.
+At Apple, it's the pride in honoring the trust their users provide them.

 **Takeaways**